Activiti/activiti-cloud/activiti-cloud-service-common/activiti-cloud-services-swagger/README.md

 ```

 ###Springdoc
-When adding this as dependency provide following properties
+When adding this as dependency provide

+#### for base OpenApi:
+the following properties
 ```
     springdoc.enabled=true
     springdoc.packages-to-scan=[base-package-to-scan]